As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 This requirement requires ministers who want to bring meaning to every service they lead to set aside time during worship sessions, if not for a full one-minute silence, to allow their spirits to connect with God through prayer.

 This act of humility seeks submission to the presence of the Holy Spirit so that the minister’s heart aligns with the divine wisdom guiding their tongues.
-Following is the prayer before preaching the word of God.

 Prayer before a sermon is a deep acknowledgement that we do not stand alone speaking our own truth, but rather we are mediators, allowing God’s truth and purpose to flow through us.